UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Abstract

 \section{Abstract}

-Current research has explored vision-language models for multi-modal embedding tasks, such as information retrieval, visual grounding, and classification.
-However, real-world scenarios often involve diverse modality combinations between queries and targets, such as text and image to text, text and image to text and image, and text to text and image.
-These diverse combinations pose significant challenges for existing models, as they struggle to align all modality combinations within a unified embedding space during training, which degrades performance at inference.
-To address this limitation, we propose UniMoCo, a novel vision-language model architecture designed for multi-modal embedding tasks.
-UniMoCo introduces a modality-completion module that generates visual features from textual inputs, ensuring modality completeness for both queries and targets.
-Additionally, we develop a specialized training strategy to align embeddings from both original and modality-completed inputs, ensuring consistency within the embedding space.
-This enables the model to robustly handle a wide range of modality combinations across embedding tasks.
-Experiments show that UniMoCo outperforms previous methods while demonstrating consistent robustness across diverse settings.
-More importantly, we identify and quantify the inherent bias in conventional approaches caused by imbalance of modality combinations in training data, which can be mitigated through our modality-completion paradigm.
-The code is available at \href{https://github.com/HobbitQia/UniMoCo}{https://github.com/HobbitQia/UniMoCo}.
+Current vision-language models have been explored for multi-modal embedding tasks like information retrieval.
+However, they face significant challenges in real-world queries and targets involving diverse modality combinations, as existing approaches often fail to align all modality combinations within a unified embedding space during training, leading to degraded performance on rare modality patterns during inference.
+To address this fundamental limitation, we propose UniMoCo, a novel architecture featuring a modality-completion module that generates visual features from text, thereby ensuring modality completeness for both queries and targets.
+Additionally, UniMoCo incorporates a specialized training strategy that aligns embeddings from both original and modality-completed inputs, thus ensuring consistent and robust embeddings for diverse modality combinations.
+Comprehensive experiments demonstrate that UniMoCo outperforms previous methods while exhibiting consistent robustness across diverse settings.
+Furthermore, we identify and quantify the inherent bias in conventional approaches caused by imbalanced modality combinations in training data, showing that our modality-completion paradigm effectively mitigates this limitation.